Whitney M. Young Magnet High School: History

-The founding staff developed and planned the initial curriculum and policies for the school.
-The principal's secretary was Lillian O'Neill.
-The staff met for months unpaid in the unused John Phillips Sousa school building while the Young building was under construction.

-Background
+300 students from the nearby Crane High School were also admitted in 1975 following public outcry for Young to support its local student population.
+The school would return to full selective enrollment status by 1979 with the introduction of an entrance exam.

+Rickey Harris currently serves as principal, taking over from Dr. Joyce D. Kenner in the 2022–2023 academic year.
+He is only the fourth principal in the school's history.

+Admissions

 Admissions and Academic Center

 Admission to Young is granted based on entrance exam performance, standardized test scores, and elementary school grades, and is open to all residents of Chicago, Illinois.
 The school consistently scores among the top high schools in the U.S. In 2009, Young was awarded the Blue Ribbon Award.
 The academic center is an accelerated program for seventh and eighth graders.
 Seventh and eighth graders are immersed in an intense high school experience, taking courses for high school credit.
 Classes include Honors Algebra I and Honors Environmental Science in seventh grade, and Honors Geometry, Honors Survey of Literature, Honors World History and Honors Biology in eighth grade.

 In addition, students are allowed to select up to two elective classes each year.
 There are many extracurricular programs for the students who attend the Academic Center, including basketball, cross country, track and math team.

+A documentary titled Selected, documenting Young's and Chicago Public Schools' selective enrollment admissions process, was released in 2015.

+Programs

 Science Bowl and Math Team

-The school's Science Bowl Team won the Regional National Science Bowl Championship in 2016, 2017, 2018, and 2019.
+The school's Science Bowl Team won the Regional National Science Bowl Championship in 2016, 2017, 2018, 2019, 2023, 2024, and 2025.
 They advanced to the National Finals in Washington, D.C., representing the city of Chicago.
 Notable achievements include placing first in the Division Team Challenge at the National Finals in 2016.
 Young Math Team competes in several local and national competitions, including the City of Chicago Math League, the North Suburban Math League, the Illinois Council of Teachers of Mathematics competition, the American Mathematics Competitions, and the Mandelbrot Competition.
 The team won the 2013 and 2014 4AA Illinois Council of Teachers of Mathematics (ICTM) State Championship and finished second and third in 2015 and 2016 respectively.

 Academic Decathlon

 The Academic Decathlon team has been the Illinois State Champions for 34 out the last 35 years and finished second place in the nation in 2012.
 During the 1995 Illinois State Championship, Young was outscored by the team from Steinmetz High School, though it was later revealed that Steinmetz had obtained a copy of the test in advance.
 The Steinmetz team was stripped of the title and it was awarded to Young.
 The situation involving the two schools was dramatized in the HBO film Cheaters.

+Young's Academic Decathlon team won its twentieth consecutive state title in 2023 and finished second place in the nation for Division I of the United States Academic Decathlon National Finals that same year.